AnnabellFlem/millionaire/README.md

 Application has the following rules:
 - The player takes turns answering one of 12 questions.
--
-Each question has 4 possible answers (there is a possibility of more).
+- Each question has 4 possible answers (there is a possibility of more).
 One or more correct answers are possible.
-This is specified in the question.
+This is stated in the question.
-- Ability to get jokes by free text search.
-- Any joke can be marked/unmarked as favourite.
-- Jokes marked as favourite appear in the right section Favourite.
-- Favourite jokes is available after reloading the page and stored in the browser.
+- If the answer is correct, the player gets to the next question.
+- If the answer is wrong, the player goes to the final screen.
+- The final screen shows the overall result of the game.

 #### Future Improvements

 * Add a state manager to the implementation(for better testing functions and isolating state control logic)
-* Improve the interaction process with manual joke search(Display message that no jokes were found)
-* Add clearer typing and handling of server errors
+* Add clearer typing and handling of errors
 * Improve accessibility with more WAI-ARIA

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Prerequisites

-First of all, you will need [Node.js](https://nodejs.org) of version `10.15.2` or compatible with it, [npm](https://www.npmjs.com/) version `6.14.4` or compatible, and [git](https://git-scm.com/downloads) `2.20.1` or compatible.
+First of all, you will need [Node.js](https://nodejs.org) of version `12.18.3` or compatible with it, [npm](https://www.npmjs.com/) version `6.14.6` or compatible, and [git](https://git-scm.com/downloads) `2.25.1` or compatible.

-Check if everything is OK by running `npm -v`, `node -v` and `git --version` in the CLI
+Check if everything is OK by running `node -v`, `npm -v` and `git --version` in the CLI

 ## Available Scripts

 In the project directory, you can run:

 ### `npm i`
-This command helps to install all the necessary dependencies from the `package.json` before another actions with the project
+This command helps to install all the necessary dependencies from the `package.json` before starting another actions with the project

 ### `npm start`